usdaud/algotradinglib.github.io/en/pedia/p/planned_obsolescence.md

 2. **Consumer Dissatisfaction:** Continuous replacement of products causes financial strain and frustration among consumers.

-3. **Resource Utilization:** Constant production of new products consumes a significant amount of natural resources, contributing to resource depletion.
+3. **Resource Utilization:** Constant production of new products consumes a significant amount of natural resources, contributing to resource [depletion](../d/depletion.md).

 ## Legal and Ethical Issues

 Planned obsolescence raises several ethical and legal concerns:

 1. **Consumer Rights:** Critics argue that planned obsolescence diminishes consumer rights.
-If products are purposely made to fail, consumers are not getting full utility for their money.
+If products are purposely made to [fail](../f/fail.md), consumers are not getting full [utility](../u/utility.md) for their [money](../m/money.md).

 2. **Environmental Regulations:** Many jurisdictions have begun to address the environmental impact of planned obsolescence.
-For instance, the European Union's Right to Repair directive, which came into effect in March 2021, mandates that certain electronic goods should be repairable for up to ten years.
+For instance, the [European Union](../e/european_union_(eu).md)'s Right to Repair directive, which came into effect in March 2021, mandates that certain electronic goods should be repairable for up to ten years.

-3. **Transparency:** There is often a lack of transparency in how or why products become obsolete.
+3. **[Transparency](../t/transparency.md):** There is often a lack of [transparency](../t/transparency.md) in how or why products become obsolete.
 Consumers are not always aware that a product's lifespan has been deliberately limited.

 ## Addressing Planned Obsolescence